luizgmgomes/Docker/Learning.md

 **Registry (store.docker.com)**                            <- From/To where you can download/upload images.

 **Dockerfile**                                            <- Create a docker with configuration extistent inside this file.
-                                                          Flow: - Specify a base image.
+                                                          #Flow: - Specify a base image.
-                                                                - Run some commands to install additional programs.
+                                                                #- Run some commands to install additional programs.
-                                                                - Specify a command to run container startup
+                                                                #- Specify a command to run container startup

 **Compose**                                               <- Is used to control multiple containers on a single system.
 Much like the
 Dockerfile we looked at to build an image, there is a text file that describes the application: which images to use, how many instances, the network connections, etc. But Compose only runs on a single system so while it is useful, we are going to skip Compose1 and go straight to Docker Swarm Mode.